oracle-livelabs/database/patch-me-if-you-can/lab6-final-checks/lab6-final-checks.md

 ## Task 4: Check PERL version
-Final check here is about whether PERL has been patched, too.
+Now check if PERL has been patched, too.
 The version before patching was v5.36.0).

   ```
     <copy>